 Can Widespread Adoption of Safety Technologies Cut Traffic Fatalities?July 22, 2020

 Car accidents cause over 36,000 fatalities, 2.5 million injuries, and a staggering $800 billion in economic costs each year in the United States.
 To address this issue and identify ways to reduce the number of traffic fatalities in this country, Consumer Reports conducted a study about the benefits of equipping all new vehicles with existing safety technologies.
 They found that if existing safety technology came standard on the entire fleet of motor vehicles, it could reduce the number of fatalities by up to 20,500 lives, which is over one-half of the lives lost in 2018.
 Although many vehicles already come equipped with crash avoidance systems and other safety technology, automakers have yet to commit to making these technologies a standard feature.
-In addition, Congress and other federal agencies have not yet developed a regulatory framework for implementing this plan.
+In addition, Congress and other federal agencies have not yet developed a regulatory framework for the adoption of this plan.

 According to a manager of safety policy at Consumer Reports, Congress should be focusing their attention on making effective safety features more widely available instead of relying on self-driving vehicles to make our roads safer.
 There is no question that automated vehicle (AV) technology has the potential to reduce the number of accidents that occur simply by removing human error from the equation.
 However, AV technology has not yet been proven to save lives.
 In addition, the public trust in AV technology is low.
 After a recent fatality involving a self-driving car, the National Transportation Safety Board found that there were insufficient safety protocols in place.